bendiogene/ConflictAwareLLM/README.md

 # Episodic memories continual updates (part-1)

-The long-term vision of this project is to develop methods for continually updating the world models of Large Language Models (LLMs), enabling them to incorporate episodic evebts, forming episodic memories - a crucial feature for future intelligent systems.
+The long-term vision of this project is to develop methods for continually updating the world models of Large Language Models (LLMs), enabling them to incorporate episodic events, forming episodic memories - a crucial feature for future intelligent systems.

 ## Dissonance-aware continual update of knowledge in LLMs - Experiment Instructions